 There are many types of horses and ponies to be found around Balmoral Park; in their stables, in the judging rings and in the Main Arena.

 Horses come in all shapes, sizes and colours and are all as beautiful as the next.
 See how many different types you can see on your way round the Showgrounds.
-There are new classes for Shetland Ponies, Coloured horses and Connemara ponies.
+There are new classes for Maxi Cobs and a Young Event Horse class that includes dressage.

 Make sure you stop in at the Poultry Pavilion during your visit to the Show.
 You’ll find over 700 birds of every colour, shape and size and decorated eggs.
 Why don’t you enter into the decorated eggs section?
 Details are available in the Livestock Prize Schedule.

-Rabbits can be found in the Rabbit Pavilion.
+Rabbits & Cavies can be found in the Poultry & Rabbit Pavilion.
 Most of the animals entered are household pets and their owners just want to show them off!

-You’ll find most of the sheep in Sheep Fold; you’ll probably be able to hear them before you can see them!
+You’ll find 21 differnet breeds of sheep in the Sheep Pavilion; you’ll probably be able to hear them before you can see them!
 Sheep Shearing also goes on at the Show in the Shearing Pavilion.
 The competitions are fast, exciting and great to watch, but get your seat early, as it's always very popular!

 When walking around Balmoral Park, make sure you visit the large machinery area.
-There are JCB’s, Catepillar and many more huge pieces of machinery.
+There are big trucks, tractors, excavators and many more huge pieces of machinery on display.

-There are over 500 trade stands spread throughout Balmoral Park, exhibiting a wide range of products.
-Within the shopping pavilion you will find everything from crafts to toys and much much more!
+There are over 600 trade stands spread throughout Balmoral Park, exhibiting a wide range of products.
+Within the shopping village you will find everything from crafts to toys and much much more!